lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/thickness.rst

       The strokes are drawn outside the object boundary.
    Relative
-      This allows you to specify the relative position by a number between **0.0** (inside) and **1.0** (outside), in the :guilabel:`Thickness Ratio` numeric field just below.
+      This allows you to specify the relative position by a number between **0.0** (inside) and **1.0** (outside), in the *Thickness Ratio* numeric field just below.

-The thickness position options are applied only to strokes of edge types :guilabel:`Silhouette` and :guilabel:`Border`, since these are the only edge types defined in terms of the object boundary.
+The thickness position options are applied only to strokes of edge types *Silhouette* and *Border*, since these are the only edge types defined in terms of the object boundary.
-Strokes of other edge types are always drawn using the :guilabel:`Center` option.
+Strokes of other edge types are always drawn using the *Center* option.

 Modifiers